wp-plugins/zedity/readme.txt

 Zedity is an innovative, powerful and extremely easy to use unique editor that gives you unprecedented possibilities and flexibility: you can create any design you want, the way you want!
 Are you still struggling with layout limitations and getting frustrated with Html/Css code?
 Finally you can forget about that and enter a new dimension with Zedity!

 **Small Business Saturday** Get **40% Off!**
 This is an exceptional opportunity to switch to the Premium version!
+Don't miss on it!!
 Get the **Promo Code** and enter it before checking out at [Zedity.com](http://zedity.com/plugin/wp)!

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]